Actualmrp/Actualmrp/README.md

-Hello,i am a official Frostware Script Developer, and i made multiple scripts for Frostware, If you wanna join frostware's discord server simply write discord.gg/getfrost in ur browser.
+Hello,i am the owner of Aero Hub | Blue lock: rivals, Note: i don't work for frostware anymore.

 -- This is my official GitHub Account ✌️😙